Konamiman/MSX-UNAPI-specification/docs/MSX UNAPI specification 1.1.md

 Once an API implementation has been discovered, it is easy for client software to invoke the API routines if the API entry point is located at page 3 (using direct calls) or in a ROM slot (using inter-slot calls, for example via the BIOS function CALSLT).
 However, for API implementations installed in a mapped RAM segment, it is not so easy to invoke the API entry point.
 MSX-DOS 2 provides system routines to execute code placed on an arbitrary segment, but the client code must still ensure that the appropriate RAM slot is switched on page 1.
 For MSX-DOS 1 it is even worse, since no mapper support routines are provided.

 To solve this issue, and in order to ease the development of client software, this specification includes the concept of the RAM helper.
-The RAM helper consists of a set of routines and a mappers table that are placed at system RAM on page 3, each having an entry point in the same area.
+The RAM helper consists of a set of routines and an optional mappers table that are placed at system RAM on page 3, each having an entry point in the same area.
 Two of the routines allow to easily perform inter-segment calls, while the other allows to perform inter-segment data reads.

 To check for the presence of the RAM helper, and to obtain the address of its routines, EXTBIO must be called with DE=2222h, HL=0, and A=FFh.
 If the RAM helper is not installed, then HL=0 at output; otherwise the following register values will be returned:

 * HL = Address of a jump table in page 3
-* BC = Address of a mappers table in page 3
+* BC = Address of the reduced mappers table in page 3 (zero if not provided)
 * A = Number of entries in the jump table

+The reduced mappers table **must** be provided when [the standard mapper support routines](#appendix-a-the-standard-mapper-support-routines) are **not** present, but is optional otherwise, since the standard mapper support routines already provide a suitable mappers table.
+When the RAM helper does not provide a mappers table, the value returned in BC by the EXTBIO call must be zero.
+Client applications should rely on a mappers table being provided by a RAM helper only when mapper support routines are **not** present.

 The value returned in A is always 3 as per this specification.
 This value is provided because future specification versions may define additional routines, and so client applications may detect which specification version the installed RAM helper conforms to.

 The jump table routines are as follow:

-#### +0: Call a routine in a mapped RAM segment
+#### +0: CALL_MAP: Call a routine in a mapped RAM segment

 * Input:
   * IYh = Slot number